The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 where the business has not kept required documentation and HMRC has not been afforded the facilities required in order to check the accuracy of returns

-where HMRC considers that the returns submitted are incomplete or inaccurate
+where HMRC considers that the returns

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.